xpack-dev-tools/openocd-xpack/website/blog/2021-10-16-openocd-v0-11-0-2-released.md

 ### Uninstall

-To remove the links created by xpm in the current project:
+To remove the links from the current project:

 ```sh
 cd my-project